 Discussion

 The results of this study show that the proportion of male construction workers is 96.1%.
 The main reason for this result is that construction work requires a lot of physical energy, while also enduring a poor working environment and long working hours, none of which are conducive to women's physiological characteristics.
 Previous studies relating to construction workers, which were conducted in Ethiopia (Lette et al., 2018) and Hong Kong (Wong et al., 2020), have also drawn the same conclusions as this study.
-Moreover, according to a report from the People's Data Research Institute (2022), workers in the construction industry in China are predominantly male, accounting for 89%.
+Moreover, according to a report from the People's Data Research Institute (PDRI, 2022), workers in the construction industry in China are predominantly male, accounting for 89%.

 Previous research has shown that behavioural dimension is one of the main obstacles to the adoption of circular economy in construction waste management (Mahpour, 2018).
 In this study, the two types of PEB cover the main strategies of circular economy, namely waste reduction, reuse, recycling, as well as construction waste sorting.
 Encouraging PEBs on workplace with in construction project helps to implement the concept of circular economy and effectively reduce the generation and discharge of construction waste during construction.
 It is suggested that encouraging behaviour change can help realize the circular economy (Patwa et al., 2021), and encouraging the adoption of PEBs on construction site can help achieve this goal.